Student Rental Accommodation

 Your Room

-The room and your keys belong to Find Digs and whilst we will do our best to make sure you stay in the same room throughout your stay, it may not be possible for various reasons, so we may ask you to change rooms.
+The room and your keys belong to FDAM and whilst we will do our best to make sure you stay in the same room throughout your stay, it may not be possible for various reasons, so we may ask you to change rooms.
 You can only put posters up on the provided notice boards.
-Please do not cello-tape, blu-tac or pin posters to the walls as this damages the paintwork and may incur a repair fine.
+Please do not cello-tape, blu-tac or pin posters to the walls as this damages the paintwork and may incur a repair fee.
 Students are not permitted to keep any type of animal in their room, including fish.
 Candles, joss-sticks and hookah are forbidden in your room, the communal areas and corridors.
 These are a fire risk.
 They will be removed if found.
 Above all, it is your responsibility to keep your room clean and tidy.
 It is your responsibility to empty your own bins when they are full and to dispose of it in the correct area.
 Note that your room needs to be as clean as you found it.
-If not, you will be charged a £20 cleaning fee + VAT.
+If not, you will be charged a £20 cleaning fee + VAT

 Guests